bootlin/snagboot/docs/snagrecover.md

 Set up your board in "USB device boot mode", connect the board to the USB device port, power the board if necessary.
 A new USB device should appear on your host system.

+### AMLogic

+Set up your board in "USB device boot mode", connect the board to the USB device port, power the board if necessary.
+A new USB device should appear on your host system.
+See U-Boot AMLogic boards [documentation](https://docs.u-boot.org/en/latest/board/amlogic/boot-flow.html) for more information.

+**Note:** Some boards (eg LibreComputer AML-S905X-CC "Le Potato") requires you to use a, non standard, USB A to A (male to male) cable to enable the USB recovery.
+This USB cable needs to power up the board, ie it needs to have its internal VBUS cable connected, which is not always the case if you made it yourself.
+After connecting the USB A to A cable and properly setting up boot switches and/or buttons, a new AMLogic USB device should be enumerated.
+After that, you might need to provide additional power by connecting another MicroUSB cable to the board.

+**DISCLAIMER: USB A to A type of cable can seriously harm your hardware, use it at your own risk.**

 ## Preparing recovery firmware

 Snagrecover requires firmware binaries to successfully recover the board.
 Each